 Cathédrale Saint-Étienne de Toulouse (Toulouse Cathedral), Toulouse (must see)

-During the French Revolution the cathedral was sacked and reopened as a "Temple of Reason."
-The inside of the cathedral were unreasonably destroyed and the building was used as a warehouse for scrap iron.
-By 1802, Napoleon had made up with the Pope, and the cathedral was returned to the Catholic Church.
-The City of Toulouse made repairs.
+The building suffered a significant fire in 1609, leading to a fundraising effort for its restoration.
+The French Revolution brought further destruction when the site was sacked and transformed into a "Temple of Reason."
+Inside, the cathedral was severely destroyed and used as a warehouse for scrap iron.
+By 1802, Napoleon had made up with the Pope, and the cathedral was returned to the Catholic Church, upon which the City of Toulouse made repairs.

-During the French Revolution the cathedral was sacked and reopened as a "Temple of Reason."
-The inside of the cathedral were unreasonably destroyed and the building was used as a warehouse for scrap iron.
-By 1802, Napoleon had made up with the Pope, and the cathedral was returned to the Catholic Church.
-The City of Toulouse made repairs.
+The building suffered a significant fire in 1609, leading to a fundraising effort for its restoration.
+The French Revolution brought further destruction when the site was sacked and transformed into a "Temple of Reason."
+Inside, the cathedral was severely destroyed and used as a warehouse for scrap iron.
+By 1802, Napoleon had made up with the Pope, and the cathedral was returned to the Catholic Church, upon which the City of Toulouse made repairs.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Toulouse.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Cathédrale Saint-Étienne de Toulouse (Toulouse Cathedral) on Map